Reform deadline presents a challenge for France's Hollande

 PARIS Francois Hollande has about 100 days to deliver on reforms that have eluded past French leaders after the European Commission set a deadline for clearing barriers to growth in the euro zone's second largest economy.

-If changes are not made by March 2015, economy commissioner Pierre Moscovici -- French finance minister until eight months ago -- could impose penalties including a fine of up to 4.2 billion euros ($5.2 billion).
+If changes are not made by March 2015, economy commissioner Pierre Moscovici -- French finance minister until eight months ago -- could impose penalties including a fine of up to 4.2 billion euros (3.3 billion pounds).
 That would be politically humiliating for France, a founding and core member of the EU.

 The Commission says it will judge France on the basis of its 2015 budget due to be finalised later this month, and whether it manages to launch a new wave of reforms promised in a Nov.
 21 letter to Commission President Jean-Claude Juncker.